Published June 26, 2017 by Steven Ruggles

 “Is my resume okay?”

 That is a question I hear a lot.
-It’s a fair question - people rarely get feedback on their job applications and without any feedback how are we going to know how to improve?
+It’s a fair question - people rarely get feedback on their resumes and without any feedback how are we going to know how to improve?

 Below are some tips based on the thousands of resumes I’ve reviewed in the past, along with some clean templates so you have examples of stellar resumes.
 Because I work in the project delivery space, my examples and experience are all related to project manager, business analyst, and project coordinator resumes.